openSUSE/osem/INSTALL.md

 the image-link to login using the provider will be shown.

+#### Email Notifications
-11. Open a separate terminal and go into the directory where the rails app is present, and type the following to start the delayed_jobs worker for sending email notifications.
+Open a separate terminal and go into the directory where the rails app is present, and type the following to start the delayed_jobs worker for sending email notifications.
 ```
 rake jobs:work
 ```

-### Run OSEM in production
-We recommend to run OSEM in production with [mod_passenger](https://www.phusionpassenger.com/download/#open_source) and the [apache web-server](https://www.apache.org/).
-There are tons of guides on how to deploy rails apps on various base operating systems.
-Check Google ;-)